MopuriAsii/Training-/notes.md

 Advantages of linux:

 1. free of cost
-2. Open-Source ->if there is abug then everybody is responsible to solve it.
+2. Open-Source ->if there is a bug then everybody is responsible to solve it.
 3. Secure
 4. Small footprint:the lesser RAM,storage the lesser cost it charges.
 5. Automation:managing anything from terminal